-We can call God our "Father" because he is revealed to us by his Son Christ Jesus who became man.
+What a blessing to call God our Father!
+We can call God our "Father" because he is revealed to us by his Son Jesus Christ who became man.
 Through Baptism we are adopted as Children of God.
 The free gift of adoption requires on our part continual conversion and a new life.
 Praying to our Father should develop in us two fundamental dispositions: first, the desire to become like him, and second, a humble and trusting heart.
 "Who art in heaven" does not mean space but a way of being, that he is majestic and transcends everything we can conceive of his holiness.
 The Father is in heaven, his dwelling place, our homeland to which we aspire.
-What a blessing to call God our Father!

-After we place ourselves in the presence of God our Father, there are seven petitions, the first three theological for the glory of the Father, which draw us towards him, and the last four present our wants to him and commend us to his grace.
-The first series of petitions carries us toward him, for his own sake: thy name, thy kingdom, thy will.
+The Church Father St. Augustine noted seven petitions in St. Matthew's version of the Lord's Prayer, the first three theological for the glory of the Father, which draw us towards him, and the last four present our wants to him and request his grace.
+The first series of petitions carry us toward him, for his own sake: thy name, thy kingdom, thy will.
 It is characteristic of love to think first of the one whom we love.
 The second series of petitions are an offering up of our hopes.

 The term "to hallow" means to recognize as holy, to treat in a holy way.
 St. Gregory of Nyssa, a Church Father in Cappadocia in Asia Minor, wrote around 380 AD that "of all good things the most important for me is that God's name should be glorified in my life."
 If we truly hallow the Father, then we respect him in our hearts, and so enter into God's plan for us and our salvation.
 The sanctification of God's name in the world and our own salvation depends on our life and prayer.